Frankalexej/proslearn_22/Readme.md

 Proslearn is a project from CompLDL at HKU.
 It aims to investigate the effect of length of exposure to non-full range sounds (i.e. in utero condition) to the learning of different aspects of phonetic and phonological learning, of which the first step is prosody learning.

-This repo is stored on 22TB disk of the server, thus called proslearn_22
+This repo utilizes data stored on 22TB disk of the server, thus called proslearn_22.
+However, the running codes, due to access restrictions, has to be pulled and pushed through github to ensure consistency and version control.

 ## Features